Add or remove references by using the Reference Manager

 For information about how to change the target framework version for a project, see Framework targeting overview.

 You should avoid adding file references to outputs of another project in the same solution, because doing so might cause compilation errors.
 Instead, use the Projects tab of the Add Reference dialog box to create project-to-project references.
-This makes team development easier by enabling better management of the class libraries you create in your projects.
+This practice makes team development easier by enabling better management of the class libraries you create in your projects.
 For more information, see Troubleshoot broken references.

-In Visual Studio 2015 or later, a file reference instead of a project reference is created if the target framework version of one project is .NET Framework 4.5 or later, and the target version of the other project is .NET Framework 2, 3, 3.5, or 4.0.
+A file reference instead of a project reference is created if the target framework version of one project is .NET Framework 4.5 or later, and the target version of the other project is .NET Framework 2, 3, 3.5, or 4.0.
 For more information about .NET, .NET Framework, and .NET Core, see What is .NET (and .NET Core).

 To display an assembly in the Add Reference dialog box